hirenwadhiya/skill_test/readme.md

 ## The Rules
  - Please limit your time on this to two hours.
  - It's okay to refactor - in fact, we _encourage_ refactoring to make it easier to work with the code in future.
+ - You can provide the solution to us however you like - Using a git repo, zip file, email, etc. Feel free to provide diagrams or any attachments.

  - **We do not mind if you run out of time, or cannot solve the problems**.
 However, where you have not solved the problems, we expect you to tell us:
   - How you _would_ have liked to solve the problem.
   - What challenges you faced when deciding on a solution.